Diophantine tori and nonselfadjoint inverse spectral problems: Abstract

 \section{Abstract}

-We study a semiclassical inverse spectral problem based on the spectral asymptotics of \cite{HSV}, which apply to small non-selfadjoint perturbations of selfadjoint $h$-pseudodifferential operators in dimension 2.
+We study a semiclassical inverse spectral problem based on a spectral asymptotics result of \cite{HSV}, which applies to small non-selfadjoint perturbations of selfadjoint $h$-pseudodifferential operators in dimension 2.
 The eigenvalues in a suitable complex window have an expansion in terms of a quantum Birkhoff normal form for the operator near several Lagrangian tori which are invariant under the classical dynamics and satisfy a Diophantine condition.
-In this work we prove that the normal form near a single Diophantine torus is uniquely determined by the associated eigenvalues, possibly up to some natural types of symmetry which are explained in the main result.
+In this work we prove that the normal form near a single Diophantine torus is uniquely determined by the associated eigenvalues.
 We also discuss the normalization procedure and symmetries of the quantum Birkhoff normal form near a Diophantine torus.